What will you discover?

 Visit the world’s museums, libraries, language centres and more – and give your brain a workout – all from your own home.
 Compiled by academics and staff of Oxford Continuing Education, these freely available educational resources will help entertain you during challenging times.

-The 'Tutor Takeover' will be updated every other day, and the page will be refreshed regularly – so you can bookmark it and check back as often as suits you.
+The 'Tutor Takeover' will be updated every other day, and the entire page refreshed regularly – so please bookmark and check back regularly.
 Sign up to our enewsletter to learn when new resources have been added.